ShaneBurkhart/Resolve-Interview/README.md

 What you need to do:

-1. Build a service that returns property data for a specific object id - It needs to download the SQLite file, accept requests with specific object id's, and return the data for requested objects. *Why download it instead of just having it hosted in this repo?* We fetch files like this for **every** model because they're unique and come from 3rd party sources.
+1. Build a javascript API service that returns property data for a specific entity id.
+The API queries the SQLite file below to get info about the provided entity id.
+When a request comes in it should check if the SQLite file is already locally stored and if it isn't it needs to download the SQLite file, then query against it.
+The API accepts requests with specific entity id's and return the data for requested entities. *Why download the file it instead of just having it hosted in this repo?* We fetch files like this for **every** model because they're unique and come from 3rd party sources.
 So we want to see how you'd tackle this.
 The file is hosted on AWS here: https://resolve-dev-public.s3.amazonaws.com/sample-data/interview/props.db
-2. Build a client that requests and displays property data from #1 - you have creative freedom here. this can be a simple web page, a CLI, a Unity app, or anything else that gets the job done.
+2. Build a client that requests and displays property data from #1.
+The client should be a React app that accepts an entity id as input, sends a request to the service, and displays the resulting properties in a way the user can explore.
 The most important requirement is that it displays the data in a format similar to the image above (not in 3D) - the name of the selected element should be explicitly stated and properties should be grouped by category.
-This should not be part of the same process running the code in #1.
+This should not be part of the same app/process running the code in #1.
 We want to see how you make things talk to each other.
 3. Provide a video demo of your code working and a link to the code for us to review.

 Please complete as much or as little of the project as you'd like.
-You have freedom to implement the service for retrieving the data and client for fetching and displaying the data using whatever frameworks and languages you'd like.
+You have freedom to implement the service for retrieving the data and client for fetching and displaying the data using whatever javascript frameworks you prefer.
 We'll use your implementation as a basis for discussion at a later date so keep track of any ideas, bugs, or deficiencies we can discuss together.

 ## About the data

-The SQLite file stores object properties using an Entity Attribute Value (EAV) model.
+The SQLite file stores properties using an Entity Attribute Value (EAV) model.

-The `entity_id` corresponds to the object id that your client would be requesting.
+The `entity_id` corresponds to the id that your client would be requesting.

 You can assume properties are grouped by *category* and that categories prefixed with `__` should not be shown to the user.

 ## Example

-The object id `7600` corresponds to the object **Transformer1 [338678]**.
+The entity id `7600` corresponds to the object **Transformer1 [338678]**.

 The JSON formatted version of these properties could look something like this (it's truncated):
 ```
 {
-    "objectid":7600,
+    "entityId":7600,
     "name":"Transformer1 [338678]",
     "properties":{
         "Constraints":{